IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 $$

 where the parameter of the Poisson distribution is dependent on the true occupancy state (when the species is present).

+**Implementation in Stan:**

+Stan does not support sampling discrete parameters (Stan user guide, Chap.
+7).
+The latent occupancy state, z, is an estimated integer.
+Although Stan does not directly support this (which is possible in BUGS/JAGS), similar sampling is possible through marginalizing out the latent discrete parameters.